-Their mission is having the financial and time flexibility to do as they please well before their golden years.
-It’s been coined the FIRE movement (Financial Independence, Retire Early)
+Their mission is to have the financial and time flexibility to do as they please well before their golden years.
+It’s been coined the FIRE movement (Financial Independence, Retire Early).

 Depending on your income level. to reach financial freedom by 35 – 40 you’re going to need to spend at least 8 to 10 years hyper-focused (read – making a lot of sacrifices) to reach this goal.

-Starting with a $3,000 deposit to an investing account, you’ll need to sock away $8,500 per month over a decade, receiving 4% interest.
+Starting with a $3,000 deposit to an investing account, you’ll need to sock away $8,500 per month over a decade, receiving 4% return.